-- I consider the likely effect on customary fishing from the aquaculture activities proposed in the new area of coastal permit U140825 will be relatively small. - As noted, there is little available quantitative data on customary catch taken from the new coastal permit area.
-MPI is therefore unable to estimate an average annual customary catch, or proportion of customary catch, likely to be affected by the proposed aquaculture activities.
-Rather, MPI can only make an assessment of the effect of the proposed aquaculture activities on customary fishing based on qualitative information. - Overall, I consider the effect on customary fishing from the proposed aquaculture activities will be relatively small because: - the area excluded to fishers is be small; - only a small amount of customary fishing is likely to occur at the site; and - alternative areas within Port Ligar and the wider Marlborough Sounds could absorb the customary fishing displaced from the new area of coastal permit U140825.
+MPI can only make an assessment of the effect of the proposed aquaculture activities on customary fishing based on qualitative information.

+- Overall, I consider the effect on customary fishing from the proposed aquaculture activities will be relatively small because: - the area excluded to fishers is small; - only a small amount of customary fishing is likely to occur at the site; and - alternative areas within Crail Bay and the wider Marlborough Sounds could absorb the customary fishing displaced from the new area of coastal permit U141009.